 From the table above, it’s clear that the best cards for foreign currency transactions are cards from CIMB and American Express.

 To illustrate this, imagine that you bought a pair of shoes in Hong Kong that cost HK$1,000.
 You took our advice and chose NOT to pay in Singapore dollars (i.e. don’t use the DCC service).
 Let’s assume that the pair of shoes converts to S$200.
 Here’s how the final amount on your credit card account would look like:

 |CIMB Visa Signature Card or CIMB Platinum Mastercard||S$202.00|

 |BOC Family Card / BOC Elite Miles World Mastercard||S$206.00|

 |AMEX KrisFlyer Ascend Card||S$205.00|

-Does this mean we should all get a CIMB Visa Signature Card or CIMB Platinum Mastercard?
+Does this mean we should all get a CIMB Visa Signature Card or a CIMB Platinum Mastercard?

-Some cards will give you accelerated points for shopping or travel bookings, or cashback on your dining expenses, etc. Occasionally, you may also want to use a particular card to meet minimum spends, and the additional fees may not be all that important.
+Some cards will give you accelerated points for shopping or travel bookings, or cashback on your dining expenses, etc. Cards like the BOC Elite Miles World Mastercard let you earn 5 miles/dollar during a promotional period.
+Occasionally, you may also want to use a particular card to meet minimum spends, and the additional fees may not be all that important.

-Now that you know exactly what you’re paying each time you use your credit card overseas, you’re in a good position to decide how much cash you need, and to make a conscious effort to try to reduce your credit card fees or maximise your rewards.
+Now that you know exactly what you’re paying each time you use your credit card overseas, you’re in a better position to decide how much cash you need and to make a conscious effort to try to reduce your credit card fees or maximise your rewards.

 Geared up for your trip?
 Together with the knowledge on foreign currency transactions packed along with your bags, here’s a little something extra: